tstahlhut/net_practice/README.md

 A host of a network (192.168.1.10) sends a packet to its default gateway, the router (192.168.1.1), to forward it to the host (192.168.3.8) of another network (192.168.3.0/24).
 However, the router does not find any match in its routing table for that IP address (192.168.3.8).
 The router drops the packet.
 So, if we want to connect two networks via a router, we have to configure the routes.
 This is called **static route configuration**.

 We have to tell the router what to do if it receives a packet for network 192.168.3.0/24.
-It should forward it to the next-hop on that route, which is the next router, let's say 192.168.4.1.
-Let's say that our router is R1 and the router it should forward the packet to is called R2.
+It should forward it to the next-hop on that route, which is the next router, let's say 192.168.4.1 and call it R2.
+R2 is connected to R3 which is the router for the network we want to reach.
 To configure static routes for any router, the command is:

 		R(config)# ip route ip_address netmask next-hop

 In our example it would be:

  		R1(config)# ip route 192.168.3.0 255.255.255.0 192.168.4.1
+   		R2(config)# ip route 192.168.4.0 255.255.255.0 192.168.3.1

+If we look into the routing table of our router (R1), there is now a new route (S).
+Now our host can send a packet to the host in the other network (192.168.3.8).
+But when that other host wants to reply, R3 drops the packet.
+R3 does not know where to send it.
+So, we have to configure the static route for both ways.

 		R2(config)# ip route 192.168.1.0 255.255.255.0 192.168.1.1
+     		R3(config)# ip route 192.168.1.0 255.255.255.0 192.168.4.1

-I configured the static routes for both routers, so that the two networks can communicate with each other.
-If we configure the static route only on one router, one network can send packets to the other network but that network cannot respond.
+Now, we configured the static routes for all three routers, so that the two networks can communicate with each other.

-If we look into the routing table, there is now a new route (S).
 By pinging we can test if the two networks are connected.
 If the ping is successful we know that there is a two-way reachability: network 1 can reach network 3 and vice versa.

+You can also configure the static route by telling the router not the next-hop but through which of its interfaces it should send it out.

+		R(config)# ip route ip_address netmask exit-interface

+If R1 connects to R2 by R1's interface g0/0, you would type:

+		R1(config)# ip route 192.168.3.0 255.255.255.0 g0/0
+Note, however, that in this case the static route shown in the routing table would be marked as "directly connected" instead of "via".
+You can also specify both, the exit-interface and the next-hop:

+		R1(config)# ip route 192.168.3.0 255.255.255.0 g0/0 192.168.4.1
+Then the static route will be shown as "via" in the routing table.

 The model for communcation which is used nowadays is TCP/IP.